TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 **5\.
 Advertising**

 We partner with third party advertisers to serve and display advertising on the Services.
 These partners may use cookies and Web beacons to collect information about your activities across different websites and services to provide you with relevant advertising.
 If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking here.
+To serve and display advertising relevant to your location, the Services may also track your device's precise geolocation by responding to beacons or inaudible signals sent to your device's microphone.
+If you do not want the location of your device to be tracked by the Services, please opt-out using your device settings.

 **6\.
 Social Networking**